AdobeDocs/commerce-admin.en/help/content-design/editor-insert-image.md

 ---
-title: Insert an Image in the Editor
+title: Insert an image in the editor
-description: The editor provides an easy way to insert an image from the media storage, link to an image that resides on another server, or use Adobe Stock assets.
+description: The WYSIWYG editor provides an easy way to insert an image from the media storage, link to an image that resides on another server, or use Adobe Stock assets.
 exl-id: 591830c9-6dba-4738-a6e7-cf5f93b3c319
 ---
-# Insert an Image in the Editor
+# Insert an image in the editor

-From the editor, you can insert an image that has been uploaded to the [media storage](media-storage.md), link to an image that resides on another server, or use the Adobe Stock integration to search for and use Adobe Stock assets.
+From the editor, you can insert an image using three source types:

+- Add an image that has been uploaded to the [media storage](media-storage.md)
+- Link to an image that resides on another server
+- Use the Adobe Stock integration to search for and use Adobe Stock assets

 ![Media Storage](./assets/media-storage.png){width="650" zoomable="yes"}